daltondiaz/init.lua/README.md

 ### Packer

+If you do not have installed it is need to follow this: [Packer Quickstart](https://github.com/wbthomason/packer.nvim?tab=readme-ov-file#quickstart)

 Now inside `lua/dalton`(or your name/alies of last step) open `nvim packer.lua` and type `:PackerSync` if don't work use this command first `:so` to source your file.